Aykahshi/joker_state/README.md

 }
 ```

-## Additional Information
+## Additional Info

-JokerState is designed to be lightweight, flexible, and powerful - providing reactive state management with dependency injection in one cohesive package.
+JokerState is designed to be lightweight, flexible, and powerful—giving you reactive state management and dependency injection in one package.

-### When to use JokerState
+### When should you use JokerState?

-- You want a simpler alternative to BLoC or other complex state solutions
+- You want something simpler than BLoC or other complex state solutions
 - You need reactive UI updates with minimal boilerplate
-- You want the flexibility of manual control when needed
+- You want the flexibility to control things manually when needed
-- You need integrated dependency management
+- You want built-in dependency management
-- You prefer clear, direct state manipulation without abstract concepts
+- You prefer clear, direct state operations (not abstract concepts)
 - You want a type-safe event bus for decoupled communication
-- You need utility widgets that work well with your state management
+- You want utility widgets that work well with your state management

 ## License